 In the announcement email, and on news pages that contain more than just a blurb about the release, make sure to include the relevant portion of the CHANGES file, so people can see why it might be in their interests to upgrade.
 This is as important with candidate releases as with final releases; the presence of bugfixes and new features is important in tempting people to try out a candidate release.

 Finally, don't forget to thank the development team, the testers, and all the people who took the time to file good bug reports.
 Don't single out anyone by name, though, unless there's someone who is individually responsible for a huge piece of work, the value of which is widely recognized by everyone in the project.
-Be wary of sliding down the slippery slope of credit inflation (see the section called “Credit” in Chapter 8, Managing Volunteers).
+Be wary of sliding down the slippery slope of credit inflation (see the section called “Credit” in Chapter 8, Managing Participants).